Black Friday

 Physical wellness for them comes down to the essentials: a nutritionally complete diet, regular vet care, exercise, and paying attention to elements like their natural coat, nails, and teeth.
 And lots of love, of course!

-We spoke with our vet experts about pet wellness to find out what you should be focussing on to ensure a happy and healthy future for your four-legged or feathered BFF.
+We spoke with our vet experts about pet wellness to find out what you should be focusing on to ensure a happy and healthy future for your four-legged or feathered BFF.

 What does “wellness” mean when you're talking about pets?